alexsmbaratti/Pixel-Shelf/README.md

 Enabling support will allow the application to display the size of your game collection on the screen, as well as allowing a USB barcode scanner to display the name of a scanned game (provided the UPC is in the database).

+E-ink clients can also be setup to fetch data from the API.

 ## Attributions
 Auto-generated cover art, tags, ratings, and descriptions are from IGDB's API.